 The Issuer is registered in the Dutch Commercial Register of the Chamber of Commerce (Handelsregister van de Kamer van Koophandel) under number 73422134 and its Legal Entity Identifier (LEI) Code is 72450022R2ZFL41Y6I04.

-The Issuer's current registered office is located at Kingsfordweg 151, 1043 GR Amsterdam, The Netherlands, with telephone number +31 (0)20 798 3700.
+The Issuer's current registered office is located at Gustav Mahlerplein 61, 14th floor, 1082 MS Amsterdam, the Netherlands, with telephone number +31 (0)20 798 3702.

 Share capital and major shareholders of the Issuer